iifl-logo

 STRATEGY

-Company is glad to announce to its Shareholders that the good number of pieces of land which are suitable for the aforesaid purpose have been identified by the co and are in process of finalization of tie-ups ensuring the access of the those parcels of land for implementation of housing projects with affordable price.
+Company is glad to announce to its Shareholders that the good number of pieces of land which are suitable for the aforesaid purpose have been identified by the company and are in process of finalization of tie-ups ensuring the access of the those parcels of land for implementation of housing projects with affordable price.

 OPPORTUNITIES AND THREATS